There are many reasons why in stargazing binoculars are useful. Here are eleven.

 8. Finding Fainter Stars

-Best for finding the fainter stars shown in star atlases and finder charts.
+Binoculars are best for finding the fainter stars shown in star atlases and finder charts.

 9. Dim Stars